Royal Commission finds counter-terrorism funding decline amid Bondi terror attack investigation

 Key details reported by multiple sources:

-• The proportion of funding allocated to counter-terrorism significantly declined across the National Intelligence Community (NIC) from 2020 to 2025
+- The report noted a 'significant decline' in the proportion of NIC funding allocated to counter-terrorism from 2020 to 2025

-• Five of the 14 royal commission recommendations remain classified for national security reasons
+- Five of the 14 recommendations in the interim report were redacted for national security reasons

-• The Australia-New Zealand Counter-Terrorism Committee (ANZCTC) has not updated the plan for seven years
+- The Australia-New Zealand Counter-Terrorism Committee (ANZCTC) had not substantively updated the national counterterrorism plan since 2019

 Points of Difference